Blog

 Read More

-Submitted by Rachel Cohen on November 5, 2014
+Submitted by Anonymous on November 5, 2014

 Living with serious muscle pain associated with fibromyalgia or myofascial pain syndrome?
 The pain management specialists at Southwest Spine and Pain Center may have a solution for you.
 Trigger point injections are used to treat painful areas that contain trigger points.
 Meaning, if you have knots of muscle that cannot and will not relax, you’re probably experiencing a considerable amount of pain and tightness from trigger points in the muscle.